 The #1 Nuclear Provider in America

-Once despised by environmentalists and the oil industry alike, this clean energy source has seen its reputation take a 180-degree turn.
-It is now embraced by many who consider themselves “green” as well as those in the energy industry… and by Republicans AND Democrats.
-Nuclear energy is humanity’s best bet for our future.
+Once despised by environmentalists and the oil industry alike, nuclear energy has seen its reputation take a 180-degree turn.
+It is now embraced by many who consider themselves “green,” as well as those in the energy industry… and by both Republicans AND Democrats.

 Nuclear energy represents an opportunity that can give the world virtually limitless energy with no carbon emissions and next to no pollution.
 The only emission from a given nuclear plant is pure water vapor from the cooling towers.

-And the amount of energy we can get from uranium dwarfs any other source.
+Furthermore, the amount of energy we can get from uranium dwarfs any other source.
 A single 1-inch-tall enriched uranium pellet (dozens of which are stacked atop one another in a nuclear fuel rod) contains the same energy potential as 17,000 cubic feet of natural gas, 120 gallons of oil, or 1 ton of coal.

 (Nuclear) Power to the People

 Constellation Energy (Nasdaq: CEG) is a refreshingly straightforward business in a market dominated by trendy tech stocks with complicated business models.
-It simply generates electricity; the only quirk is that most of the energy it produces is green.
+It simply generates electricity and supplies it to a wide range of residential and corporate customers.

 Now, before we continue, I’ll provide a brief explanation of how nuclear power works.
 It’ll demystify it a bit and allow you to visualize what happens at Constellation’s plants.